forrtproject/forrtproject.github.io/README.md

 #### FORRT Website on Github

-This is the website for the **Framework for Open and Reproducible Research Training (FORRT)**, built with [hugo](https://gohugo.io/), and deployed with [netlify](https://www.netlify.com/).
+This is the website for the **Framework for Open and Reproducible Research Training (FORRT)**, built with [hugo](https://gohugo.io/), and deployed with [Github Actions](https://docs.github.com/en/actions).
 You can find the website at [forrt.org](https://forrt.org/).
 See CONTRIBUTING.md for more information on how to contribute.

 ## License